-Let’s face it, kids love to explore and sometimes they get into things that they probably shouldn't.
-In fact, 9 out of 10 poisonings occur at home, and half of the 2 million calls to Poison Control involve children ages 5 and under.
-But you can take steps that allow your little one to explore without worry.
+Nine out of 10 poisonings occur at home, and half of the 2 million calls to Poison Control involve children ages 5 and under.

-Follow these top tips from Jill Lucas-Drakeford, a Carilion Clinic community health educator and Southwest Virginia coordinator for Safe Kids Worldwide, to prevent accidental poisonings by taking a few safety precautions.
+The positive news is that we can all take simple steps to keep our littlest family members safe.
+Follow these top tips from Jill Lucas-Drakeford, Carilion Clinic community health educator and Southwest Virginia coordinator for Safe Kids Worldwide, to prevent accidental poisonings by taking a few safety precautions.

 - Store all household products and cleaning solutions out of children’s sight and reach.
 Young kids are often eye-level with items under the kitchen and bathroom sinks.